Contact us below to receive more information about Improving Transportation or to attend our next meeting

 How we got here:

-Improving Transportation in City Heights (ITCH) for more than a decade demanded no-cost Youth Opportunity Passes for every youth in San Diego.
+Our Improving Transportation in City Heights (ITCH) team for more than a decade demanded no-cost Youth Opportunity Passes for every youth in San Diego.
 These passes would allow every young person in San Diego to ride public transportation at no cost.
 After years of hard work, we believed this dream was achievable by Dec 2021.

 Youth Opportunity Pass resources: